kiran94/blockchain-tutorial/README.md

 Stored internally to the Blockchain, this represents a list of *Blocks*.
 The chain is made immutable by linking together blocks via the previous' block hash all the way back to the *genesis block*.

 #### Block
 These are stored within the chain as immutable units.
 Each blocks links to the previous block via hashes.
+Blocks contain a collection of transactions to be mined at this particular time.

 A Block has the following attributes:
 - Index